Grayson Hajash

 Grayson "Mickey" Hajash (1925 - March 27, 2015) was a running back with the Calgary Stampeders in the Canadian Football League.

+Career

 Hajash, perhaps the first CFL player born in Hungary, was a star with the Alberta Golden Bears.
 He played one season with the Stamps, including the 1949 Grey Cup.
 He later established the Grayson (Mickey) Hajash Athletic Award.
 An engineer, he had a long career in oil exploration.